openvinotoolkit/openvino/src/README.md

 OpenVINO Frontends allow to convert model from framework to OpenVINO representation.

-Please go to the [Frontends page](./frontends/README.md) to get more information.
+Go to the [Frontends page](./frontends/README.md) to get more information.

 ## OpenVINO Plugins